Ticuna language: Peru

 Ticunas in Peru have had native language education at least since the 1960s.
 They use a writing system that was, apparently, the base for the development of the Brazilian one.
 However, much of the literature available to Peruvian Ticunas comprise standard textbooks.

 Colombia

-Colombian Ticunas are taught in Spanish, when they have access to school at all.
+Colombian Ticunas are taught in Spanish when education is accessible.
 Since the establishment of Ticuna schools in Brazil some have ventured to attend them.

-Christian Ministries
+Christian ministries

 A number of Christian ministries have reached the Ticuna people.
 These ministries have translated the Bible into the native Ticuna language and even have a weekday radio show that is broadcast in Ticuna, Portuguese, and Spanish by the Latin American Ministries (LAM).